JasonShuyinta/reverse-proxy/README.md

 If the steps are done correctly, a web page should open at http://localhost:8080

+# Test
+To run the tests, open a new terminal and navigate to the reverse-proxy folder and run the following command:
+- npm test

 ## Documentation
 This example of a reverse proxy has been done using [NodeJs](https://nodejs.org/en/) and [ExpressJs](https://expressjs.com).